 The Company has ongoing disputes with Central excise authorities relating to the period 2006-07, amounting to Rs.104.63 Lakh.
-Company has filed Appeals at various Tribunals.
+Company has filed Appeals at various Tribunals iii) Gratuity for School teachers iv) Other claims (Legal cases): Rs.272.90 Lakh.